 Sean Loughna is a political economist with experience working on a range of forced migration issues within the UN, academia and NGOs.
 His PhD thesis examines the political economy of internal displacement in Colombia and he has spent some 15 years examining issues related to conflict, displacement and socioeconomic issues in the country.
 Sean spent over ten years working at the Refugee Studies Centre in Oxford, which included managing the content of Forced Migration Online, and for six years was as a University Lecturer in Forced Migration in Berlin.
 His publications include co-editing two editions of UNHCR’s flagship book The State of the World’s Refugees (OUP 2000 & 2006).
 He is currently working as a consultant researcher and advisor for governmental and UN clients.

 Camila Rodríguez Maldonado

-Ms Maldonado is a Colombian lawyer with wide experience of developing and managing legal initiatives in Latin American countries and providing legal assistance and consultation of human rights groups and victims of human rights abuses across the Americas.
+Ms Maldonado is a Colombian lawyer with wide experience in developing and managing legal initiatives in Latin American countries and providing legal assistance and consultation of human rights groups and victims of human rights abuses across the Americas.
 For example, she has collaborated with the Oxford Reports on International Law in Domestic Courts (Oxford University Press) for Latin America, analyzing domestic interpretations and applications of international law, including customary international law and treaties.

 Lina del Castillo

-Lina del Castillo is Assistant Professor of History and Latin American Studies at the University of Texas at Austin.
+Lina del Castillo is an Assistant Professor of History and Latin American Studies at the University of Texas at Austin.
 She has been a Visting Scholar and fellow at different Universities in the US, Latin America, and Europe.
 Her current book project examines the history and international significance of territorial state formation in Colombia during the 19th century.